Mission & Vision

 If each person reading this page took action, even in a small way, the orphan crisis would be manageable or nonexistent, and each child would no longer be a statistic.
 They would be able to finally LIVE and enjoy childhood.

-What if we each made the choice to look these children in the eyes, instead of look the other way?
+What if we each made the choice to look these children in the eyes, instead of looking the other way?

 Below, we have listed reasons why we, as Christians, the body of Christ, should band together and care about solving the orphan crisis.